bethesque/facebook-google-calendar-sync/README.md

 Is a gem
 That imports Facebook events into Google Calendar.
-Unlike the existing "import the iCal URL provided by Facebook" solution This gem allows the user to delete events that they are not interested in without going to Facebook to click "Not going", while also allowing synchronisation to be reliably and regularly scheduled and manually triggered.
+Unlike the existing "import the iCal URL provided by Facebook" solution This gem allows the user to delete events that they are not interested in without going to Facebook to click "Not Going", while also allowing synchronisation to be reliably and regularly scheduled and manually triggered.
+It also displays the details of the "private" Facebook events which would otherwise be hidden by Google Calendar.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'facebook-google-calendar-sync'
+    gem 'facebook-google-calendar-sync', :git => 'git@github.com:bethesque/facebook-google-calendar-sync.git'

 And then execute:

     $ bundle

-Or install it yourself as:
+Or install the gem 'specific_install' and install it directly from git:

-    $ gem install facebook-google-calendar-sync
+    $ gem install specific_install
+    $ gem specific_install -l http://github.com/bethesque/facebook-google-calendar-sync.git

 ## Usage